Mr Rooter Plumbing of Mississauga ON Change Location

 Region of Peel Treats Grease As Organics

 The Region of Peel categorizes grease and fat from food as organic waste.
 This means you can put it in your green bin.
 Just make sure that the container (if using one) is also organic.
+Here are some suggestions on what to do with oil after deep frying or cooking.

 "Donate" Your Used Cooking Fat For Biofuel

-There's one rapidly developing fuel industry, biodiesel, that actually wants your grease!
-They'll pay for it too (though probably not for the quantities you collect at home).
+Biofuels are fuel types composed of or made from renewable biological sources, unlike fossil fuels.
+Ethanol and biodiesel are probably the best-known biofuels today, but the biofuel industry is still in its infancy.
+More innovations are always in progress.
+There’s one rapidly developing fuel industry, biodiesel, that actually wants your grease!
+They’ll pay for it, too (though probably not for the quantities you collect at home).

+Many eating establishments, such as diners and fast food places, sell or donate used fat from their deep fryers to licensed collectors.
 The collectors, in turn, sell it to biodiesel manufacturers.
-Find out if you can add your old cooking grease to a restaurant's existing collection to be picked up by a "fat dealer."
+Find out if you can add your old cooking grease to a restaurant’s existing collection to be picked up by a “fat dealer.”

 Reuse Grease or Oil to Prepare Other Food

-Using bacon fat in these ways would be environmentally responsible if only you and your dining companions weren't part of the environment we want to protect.
-So, eat these foods judiciously!
+Wondering how to get rid of bacon grease?
+Bacon fat makes pea soup, baked beans, and other “heavy” dishes taste wonderful.
+It also makes some darned tasty cookies!
+Using bacon fat in these ways would be environmentally responsible if only you and your dining companions weren’t part of the environment we want to protect.
+So, eat these foods judiciously.
+Within a reasonably short time frame, though, oil from the deep fryer can be reused to pan-fry other foods.
+Just don’t let it grow rancid!

 Making Used Cooking Fat Safer and Tastier

+If you want to purify cooking oil before reusing it, one way is to add clear gelatin.
+Another way is to strain it through a very fine mesh such as cheesecloth.
 Also, a 2019 study hypothesized that ginger is effective at removing free fatty acids (FFA) from cooking oil.
 Monitoring the FFA level is the simplest method to monitor hydrolytic rancidity in fatty foods.
-We can't wait to see where this research is headed!
+We can’t wait to see where this research is headed!

-Re-use Grease to Make Candles, Balms, and Soaps
+Reuse Grease to Make Candles, Balms, and Soaps

-If you're interested in both recycling and homemade crafts, why not try some recipes for using cooking fats to create useful non-food items for the home, including long-burning tallow candles, nutrient-rich skincare products, and good, old-fashioned soap.
+Suppose you’re interested in both recycling and homemade crafts.
+Why not try some recipes for using cooking fats to create useful non-food items for the home, including long-burning tallow candles, nutrient-rich skincare products, and good, old-fashioned soap?
+Remember, our ancestors made these products routinely.
+If you’re wondering how to dispose of used cooking oil, you could turn your used cooking fat into homemade gifts to share with family and friends.

 How Used Grease Can Fit Into Your Backyard Ecosystem

-"An ecosystem includes all of the living things (plants, animals and organisms) in a given area, interacting with each other, and also with their non-living environments (weather, earth, sun, soil, climate, atmosphere)."
+Here’s how an ecosystem is explained to today’s children and our future adults: “An ecosystem includes all the living things (plants, animals, and organisms) in a given area, interacting with each other, and also with their non-living environments (weather, earth, sun, soil, climate, atmosphere).”

-Your yard is an ecosystem all by itself because it's a product of your lifestyle.
-It's also integrated with your neighbourhood, though.
+Your yard is an ecosystem all by itself because it’s a product of your lifestyle.
+It’s also integrated with your neighborhood, though.
 You are the one responsible for its care—which means, among other things, being conscientious about what you put there.

 Compost Your Kitchen Grease

+There’s some debate about whether you should dispose of cooking oil by composting organic grease and oil and, if it is indeed okay, what amounts are acceptable?
 It seems you can compost these fats in small amounts at a time by adding them to your compost bin.
-Make sure that you don't neglect it there, though.
-With added grease, especially, it's important to turn and aerate the compost frequently.
+Make sure that you don’t neglect it there, though.
+With added grease, especially, it’s important to turn and aerate the compost frequently.
+The reason you should add only small amounts is that oil creates a water-resistant barrier and reduces air circulation, thus slowing the decomposition process.
+Grease also tends to attract unwanted animal and insect visitors.

 New and Innovative Environmentally-Friendly Grease Disposal Products